 This will be THE event - the LabourStart conference 2014 congress party!
 With a live concert by the Neofarius v.
 Occasionally Flyer K.Orchestra (Klezmer, Polka, Balkan), and DJ's Lucha Amada (Berlin) and Aural Guerilla (Leipzig).
-At Jockel's Biergarten, one of Berlins hip party locations (address: Ratiborstr.
+At Jockel's Biergarten, 09:00 pm (address: Ratiborstr.
 14c) .
-With lots of Berliners, and all of the congress participants!
-And in solidarity with antifascists in Germany and Greece.
+In solidarity with antifascists in Germany and Greece.
 Don't miss it!